 General Course Information

-Course Code DEVT 2100 Course Poverty and Social Development Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I Humanities/Social Sciences courses Incompatible ANTH 2027 Course Description Among the biggest challenges facing the global community today are the eradication of poverty and inequality, and the needs of social development.
+Course Code DEVT 2100 Course Poverty and Social Development Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible ANTH 2027 Course Description Among the biggest challenges facing the global community today are the eradication of poverty and inequality, and the needs of social development.
 This course introduces students to the history of the concept of poverty, the culture of poverty, the causes of poverty and its effects.
 Intersections between poverty and health, human rights and education will be explored in a variety of international contexts.
 Policies designed to reduce poverty will be analysed at both the global or international level and from community perspectives.
 Case studies of poverty assessments and poverty reduction projects will be a major feature of course content.
 The course also introduces social development, with emphasis on understanding and planning for socially sensitive development.
 Global attention to social development, such as the World Bank's plan and the World Summit on social development will be explored.

 Course Coordinator: Professor Andrew Skuse

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: